-The government have continued to make references to restoring the deadline for new ICE sales to 2030, but there has still been no formal announcement and no detail regarding exactly how this is intended to be achieved.
-We would consider this have minimal impact unless the existing ZEV % targets by year are amended, apart from a short-term boost in consumer interest, similar and in reverse of the short blip in demand experienced when the deadline was pushed out to 2035 (without changing the mandate targets).
+The government have now announced a "fast track consultation" with the industry following job losses at Ford and Vauxhall and multiple pronouncements from manufacturers and trade bodies, but at the time of writing we still do not know what form this will take or when it will be completed.
+Although there has still been no formal announcement, the clear indication is that the deadline for new ICE sales will be brought forward to 2030, but there is no detail regarding how this is intended to be achieved.
+Moving the deadline in itself is expected to have minimal impact unless the existing ZEV % targets by year are amended, apart from a short-term boost in consumer interest at the time of any formal announcement, similar and in reverse of the short blip in demand experienced when the deadline was pushed out to 2035 (without changing the mandate targets).
 As stated previously, we would expect this to have little or no impact on trade values.
-The situation regarding hybrids remains uncertain - there have been hints that 'some hybrids' may still be allowed to be sold as new cars until 2035.
-OEMs are required to meet a nominal minimum proportion of 22% BEV this year.
-It should be noted that there are detailed 'flexibilities' available to manufacturers and some have already indicated to us that they are planning to avail themselves of various options, as they already know they will not meet the mandated proportion in 2024.
-Despite this, many manufacturers are still focussed on maximising BEV sales this year and this has resulted in excessively large new car price discounts in some cases those models where large discounts and differential interest rates have combined to make new cars cheaper than used have (not surprisingly) resulted in significant reductions in used values.
+The situation regarding hybrids remains uncertain - there have been hints that 'some hybrids'

+may still be allowed to be sold as new cars until 2035 and it is unclear whether this is within the scope of the imminent consultation exercise.
+OEMs were required to meet a nominal minimum proportion of 22% BEV this year.
+It should be noted that there are detailed 'flexibilities' available to manufacturers and some had already indicated to us that they were planning to avail themselves of various options, as they already knew they would not meet the mandated proportion this year.
+Despite this, many manufacturers remained focussed on maximising BEV sales this year and this has resulted in excessively large new car price discounts in some cases - those models where large discounts and differential interest rates have combined to make new cars cheaper than used have (not surprisingly) resulted in significant reductions in used values.
 Many manufacturer groups are already thought to be where they need to be in terms of the ZEV Mandate for this year when 'credits' for lower average CO2 this year (compared to the 2021 baseline) are factored in, although at least 3 groups appear to be in negotiations to purchase credits from manufacturers with a much stronger (or 100%) BEV mix.